who-blackbird/who-blackbird.github.io/contents/alignment.md

 ## Alignment

+Great!
+Now we will align these FASTQ files to the genome of reference - but first, a quick introduction about the format of the files you are going to handle.

 The standard format for aligned sequence data is [SAM](http://samtools.github.io/hts-specs/SAMv1.pdf) (Sequence Alignment Map).

 SAM files have a header that contains information on alignment and contigs used, and the aligned reads: